Golf Club Shafts

-A steel strip is rolled into a tube and then mechanically drawn until the diameter and thickness is correct.
+A steel strip is rolled into a tube and then mechanically drawn until the diameter and thickness are correct.
 The step pattern is then formed and the walls are made thinner at the tip and thicker at the top.
-This produces the flexibility or kick points.
+This produces flexibility or kick points.
 The shaft is then hardened and straightened and finally chrome plated.
 In addition, this advanced manufacturing process offers consistency from shaft to shaft.
 It also gives the same stiffness throughout an entire set.
 Stepped steel shafts are used in the majority of golf clubs by all the major manufacturers.

 Rifle Steel Shafts

 The main difference with Rifle shafts is that the steel is smooth from top to bottom and has no steps.